Black thicket fantail: Description

-This is a medium-sized, long-tailed bird measuring 18-19cm and weighing 18-19g.
-The plumage is blackish with white spots on the chest and wings and a white tip of the tail.
-There is as well a short white stripe above the eye and white spot on the side of the neck.
-The tail is often upturned and fanned out.
+This is a medium-sized, long-tailed bird measuring 18-19 cm and weighing 18-19 g.
+The plumage is blackish with white spots on the chest and wings and a white tip to the tail.
+There is besides a short white stripe above the eye and white spot on the side of the neck.
+The tail is often lifted and fanned out.
 The iris is dark brown, the beak is black with pinkish underside.
-Males and females are similar but females have fewer spots and more pale abdomen.
+Males and females are similar but females have fewer spots and are paler on the abdomen.
 Juveniles are sooty black all over except for an indistinct white supraorbital spot and white tips on the tail feathers.

-Black thicket fantail is similar to White-bellied thicket fantail (R. leucothorax), but the last is differed by its white breast (which is reflected in its name).
-This species is also similar to Sooty thicket fantail (R. threnothorax) but that one has no white tip of the tale.
+The black thicket fantail is similar to the White-bellied thicket fantail (R. leucothorax), but the latter differs in its white belly (as reflected by its name).
+This species is also similar to the Sooty thicket fantail (R. threnothorax) which has no white tip to the tail.

 Habitats and behavior

-The majority of fantails are strong fliers, and some species can undertake long migrations, but black thicket fantail as well as the other thicket fantails (sooty thicket fantail and white-bellied thicket fantail) are very weak fliers, and need to alight regularly.
+The majority of fantails are strong fliers, and some species can undertake long migrations, but black thicket fantails as well as the other thicket fantails (sooty thicket and white-bellied thicket fantails) are very weak fliers, and need to alight regularly.

-The birds of this species are very secretive and it is rather difficult to notice them.
+Birds of this species are very secretive and it is rather difficult to observe them.
 Their natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.

-Like other fantails, black thicket ones are entomophages.
-They are feeding usually within 1-2 meters from the ground.
-They are catching insects on the fly, by horizontal throws from a low perch.
+Like other fantails, black thicket fantails are entomophages.
+They usually feed within 1-2 meters from the ground.
+They catch insects on the fly, by means of horizontal sallies from a low perch.

 The voice is a rising, ringing, metallic song followed by a «wee-chuv!».